davialmeida135/tennis-scoreboard-flet/README.md

 - Python 3.8 or higher
 - Flet framework
-- All libraries on requirements.txt (or access the .venv)
+- All libraries on requirements.txt